Casburggraaf/Groei.Amsterdam/README.md

 ### 📙 Overview

-Groei.Amstedam is a interactive map where you can see the development of the city trough the years.
+Groei.Amstedam is a interactive map where you can see the development of the city through the years.
 This application is build in one week and has been improved for the course **Performance Matters**.
 This project is made in cooperation with [HvA](http://www.amsterdamuas.com), [AdamNet](http://www.adamnet.nl) and [OBA](https://www.oba.nl/oba/english.html).

 ## 🎨 Features
 * An interactive map.
 Build with [LeafLet](http://leafletjs.com) & [MapBox](https://www.mapbox.com)